oliwierkasprzak/ReceiftSwift/README.md

 # ReceiftSwift

-Welcome to my app!
+Welcome to my app! \n
-ReceiftSwift is all about scanning your receipts and saving your data about them!
-Funny word game in title, init?
+ReceiftSwift is all about scanning your receipts and saving your data about them! \n Funny word game in title, init? \n